The GMAT at Berkeley Law

-When does Berkeley Law accept the GRE or GMAT in place of the LSAT?
+When does Berkeley Law accept the GMAT in place of the LSAT?

 - Applicants to the JD program applying to a concurrent degree program at UC Berkeley (e.g. Haas MBA) this application cycle

-- Applicants to the JD program who are actively enrolled in a non-concurrent UC Berkeley graduate or professional degree program, took the GRE or GMAT as an optional or required test for admission to that program, and intend to start the JD program in fall 2022.
+- Applicants to the JD program who are actively enrolled in a non-concurrent UC Berkeley graduate or professional degree program, took the GMAT as an optional or required test for admission to that program, and intend to start the JD program in fall 2023.

-3. Applicants to the JD program who are enrolled in a graduate or professional degree program eligible to be combined with a JD from Berkeley Law (The Fletcher School of Law and Diplomacy at Tufts University or the John F. Kennedy School of Government at Harvard University), took the GRE or GMAT as an optional or required test for admission to that program, and intend to start the JD program in fall 2022.
+- Applicants to the JD program who are enrolled in a graduate or professional degree program eligible to be combined with a JD from Berkeley Law (The Fletcher School of Law and Diplomacy at Tufts University or the John F. Kennedy School of Government at Harvard University), took the GMAT as an optional or required test for admission to that program, and intend to start the JD program in fall 2023.

-Note: An applicant applying to the JD program who simply declares an “intent” to pursue a combined or concurrent degree program, without either already having applied to the other program or without being enrolled in such a program, is not eligible to apply with a GRE or GMAT score and must take the LSAT.
+Note: An applicant applying to the JD program who simply declares an “intent” to pursue a combined or concurrent degree program, without either already having applied to the other program or without being enrolled in such a program, is not eligible to apply with a GMAT score and must take the LSAT or GRE.

-2. Applicants to the JD program who, at the time of application submission, have recently completed a graduate or professional school degree-granting program within the last three years (graduation between spring/summer 2018 and spring/summer 2021) and for which you took the GRE or GMAT for the purposes of admission consideration.
+- Applicants to the JD program who, at the time of application submission, have recently completed a graduate or professional school degree-granting program within the last three years (graduation between spring/summer 2019 and spring/summer 2022) and for which you took the GMAT for the purposes of admission consideration.

 Note: In all cases, we require a valid and reportable score in order to review and consider your application.
 Generally, scores over 5 years old are no longer valid and reportable.
 It is each applicant’s responsibility to understand when and how a testing agency will report a score and for how long it remains valid.
 Some will only report a score up to 5 years to the month when the test was administered, for example.

-The final dates by which you should complete the GRE or GMAT will depend on which application you are submitting, and whether you are applying for the Berkeley Law Opportunity Scholarship (BLOS) award.
+The final dates by which you should complete the GMAT will depend on which application you are submitting, and whether you are applying for the Berkeley Law Opportunity Scholarship (BLOS) award.

-For Binding Early Decision applicants: Complete the GRE or GMAT by October 31, 2021.
+For Binding Early Decision applicants: Complete the GMAT by October 31, 2022.

-For Berkeley Law Opportunity Scholarship applicants: Complete the GRE or GMAT by November 30, 2021.
+For Berkeley Law Opportunity Scholarship applicants: Complete the GMAT by November 30, 2022.

-For Regular Decision JD applicants: Complete the GRE or GMAT by January 16, the same date as the last eligible administration of the LSAT.
+For Regular Decision JD applicants: Complete the GMAT by January 31.

 Process for Submission

-If you wish to have GRE and/or GMAT scores considered, please complete our supplemental form, which will be added to your file (as described above).
+If you wish to have GMAT scores considered, please complete our supplemental form, which will be added to your file (as described above).

 To submit GMAT scores: Request that GMAC send an official score report to Berkeley Law.
 This report will include all active GMAT scores.
 Please use the Berkeley Law JD program school code: N2V-3S-66.
 Unofficial or student-provided GMAC score reports will not be accepted in lieu of official score reports received directly from GMAC.

-Is the process different if a candidate is applying with the LSAT only, the GRE or GMAT only, or a combination of scores from different assessments?
+Is the process different if a candidate is applying with a combination of scores from different assessments?

-- The LSAT is still required for the vast majority of applicants.
+- The LSAT or GRE is still required for the vast majority of applicants.

-- If an applicant does not fall into one of the categories outlined below, an LSAT score is required.
+- If an applicant does not fall into one of the categories outlined below, an LSAT or GRE score is required.

-- The last LSAT administration eligible for the Binding Early Decision application is October 2020; the last LSAT administration eligible for the Regular Decision application is January 2022.
+- The last standardized test administration eligible for the Binding Early Decision application is October 2021; the last administration eligible for the Regular Decision application is January 2023.